theall38103/DWF-Database-Artifacts/JSON-file-format.md

 #### AV

-1.0: The Attack Vector
+1.0: The Attack Vector, must be "N", "A", "L" or "P".
+OPTIONAL

 #### AC

-1.0: The Attack Complexity
+1.0: The Attack Complexity, must be "L" or "H".
+OPTIONAL

 #### PR

-1.0: The Privileges Required
+1.0: The Privileges Required, must be "N", "L" or "H".
+OPTIONAL

 #### UI

-1.0: The User Interaction
+1.0: The User Interaction, must be"N", or "R".
+OPTIONAL

 #### S

-1.0: The Scope
+1.0: The Scope, must be "U", or "C".
+OPTIONAL

 #### C

-1.0: The  Confidentiality Impact
+1.0: The Confidentiality Impact, must be "H", "L" or "N".
+OPTIONAL

 #### I

-1.0: The Integrity Impact
+1.0: The Integrity Impact, must be "H", "L" or "N".
+OPTIONAL

 #### A

-1.0: The Availability Impact
+1.0: The Availability Impact, must be "H", "L" or "N".
+OPTIONAL

 #### SCORE